Verrado: Marketside District

+Verrado Marketplace

+In the Spring of 2026, Vestar’s Verrado Marketplace, a 500,000 square foot, high-end mixed-use outdoor mall, will open in Verrado’s Marketside District at the intersection of Verrado Way and Interstate 10.

 Main Street District

 The development features an "old-town America" inspired Main Street at the core of the community with shopping, restaurants, residential services, and multi-family homes.

-As of June 2020, the business present in the Main Street District include the following:
+As of September 2025, the business present in the Main Street District include the following: